tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 tags:
     - security
     - shell
 preview: "How familiar are you with using SSH?
-If you hesitated to answer, don't fear as after reading this article you will understand how to perform a secure remote connection to a server using SSH and work in the server environment."
+If you hesitated to answer, don't fear as after reading this article you will understand how to perform a secure remote connection using SSH and work in the server environment."
 permalink: /writing/{{ shortname | slug }}/
 image:
     fallback: